 While some may be winding down toward the end of the year, social media news is only starting to heat up.
-Our senior digital strategist Boyd Neil is back with even more social media updates to keep track of—this time in the span of just one week.
+Boyd Neil is back with even more social media updates to keep track of—this time in the span of just one week.

 For Part 2 of his possibly never-ending segment, Boyd summarizes the newest news to hit our screens, making it a little easier to keep up.